 Graduation ceremonies are being planned in accordance with public health guidance as well as UBC policies.
-Alumni from Spring 2020, Fall 2020, and Spring 2021, graduating students and guests are encouraged to review and adhere to UBC COVID-19 Campus Rules.
+Graduating students and guests are encouraged to review and adhere to UBC COVID-19 Campus Rules.
 Campus rules may be updated from time to time, and further details will be shared in communications with graduating students as we get closer to the ceremony days, and on the FAQ page.

 Before the Ceremony

-To prepare graduands for your procession into the Chan Centre, we ask you to arrive at at the Student Marshaling Tent in Buchanan Courtyard 1 hour and 30 minutes before your ceremony start time.
+To prepare graduands for the procession into the Chan Centre, we ask you to arrive at the Student Marshaling Tent in Buchanan Courtyard 1 hour and 30 minutes before your ceremony start time.
 This is the area where you will:

 - Pick up your regalia, mortar board (hat), and hood.
 (Graduates of diploma programs will not have a hood)

 There is no secure storage space available in the Student Marshaling Tent.
-Whatever you bring with you into the tent, you will need to bring with you into the Chan Centre concert hall and you will need to hold onto these items throughout the ceremony.
+Whatever you bring with you into the tent, you will need to bring with you into the Chan Centre concert hall and you will need to keep these items with you throughout the ceremony.
 Items can be tucked under your seat in the concert hall.
 It is recommended that you leave personal items such as purses and coats with your families / guests.

 Procession numbers for the line will be posted throughout the tent for your reference.